controlshift/slate/source/includes/_authenticated_api_attendees.md

 ## Attendees

-Attendees are member RSVPs to Event.
+Attendees are member RSVPs to an Event.
 All attendee actions are namespaced by URL underneath the events that the attendee was recorded against.

 ### Lookup